mcellteam/cellblender_tutorials/examine_output.rst

 Skip to the next section (`Customize Rendering Properties`_) if you just watched the video tutorial.

-If you still have DReAMM open, hit the **Reimport** button and add the wireframe for **World.Cube** in the same way that you did in `Visualize the Mesh`_.
-If you closed DReAMM, simply follow all the steps in `Visualize the Mesh`_ again.
+If you still have DReAMM open, hit the **Reimport** button and add the wireframe for **World.Cube** in the same way that you did in :ref:`visualize_mesh`.
+If you closed DReAMM, simply follow all the steps in :ref:`visualize_mesh` again.
 When you are finished, you should have the centered cube in the middle of the **DReAMM Image Window**.

 .. image:: http://www.mcell.psc.edu/tutorials/tutimg/main/dreamm/volume_molecules.png